 First off, credit must be given to both Car and Driver and KGP Photography for these spy shots.
-Two different versions of an F-150 test mule were spotted in full camo out in the wild.
-Given the importance of the F-Series for Ford's bottom line, there is surely a lot in store for this next iteration of America's best selling truck.
+Two different versions of an F-150 test mule were spotted in full camo, and these publications have been kind enough to share them with everyone so that we can speculate on what might be coming for the F-150.

 2021 F-150 Changes

 Even though these test mules are mostly obscured by their camouflage, it doesn’t seem that much is going to change in terms of appearance.
-The overall contours of the vehicle seem to match the current generation of F-Series trucks, and the small differences (the window sill on the front windows and the odd hump on the back of the cab) are most likely quirks exclusive to the mule.
-Given the amount of research and development that went into crafting the aluminum body of the F-150, it’s not likely that Ford will completely scrap the design for a new one.
+The overall contours of the vehicle match the current generation of F-Series trucks, and the small differences (the window sill on the front windows and the odd hump on the back of the cab) are most likely quirks exclusive to the mule.
+Given the amount of research and development that went into crafting the aluminum body of the F-150, it’s not likely that Ford will completely scrap the design for a new one this soon.

 2021 F-150 Confirmed to Have Single Rear Axle